JGLTechnologies/DPYS/README.md

 <br>

-If you want to use temporary punishments, then include this cog in your bot.
+If you want to use temp_ban or temp_mute, then include this cog in your bot.

 ```python
 from disnake.ext import commands, tasks